melmellow/LIGHT-UI/README.md

 # CREDITS
-* jonius7 for the code the compact sidebar code
+* jonius7 for the compact sidebar code
 * phantomgamers for making steamfriendspatcher